coded-with-claws/nfc_tag_reader_simulator/README.md

 - can enroll dynamically a new tag (becoming granted)
 - alarms after 3 fails in 5 minutes (configurable)

+### Ideas of future features
+- online verification (use wifi to call an HTTP API to get the decision for the UID read)

 ## Pre-requisite

 ### Pi Zero